-- i.
-This Section is intended to implement the relevant provisions of the Settlement Agreement and the exhibits therein, including the Florida Opioid Allocation and Statewide Response Agreement.
-To the extent this Section III conflicts with the Settlement Agreement and the exhibits therein, the Settlement Agreement shall control. - ii.
-With respect to the payment instructions to be provided by the State as described in the following subsection III.B, the Settlement Fund Administrator is entitled to rely upon the State's instructions, provided in written form and copied to CVS, for the purpose for which it was submitted, provided that neither CVS nor any Participation Subdivision has objected to those instructions pursuant to the procedures described in the following subsection III.B.
+i.
+This Section is intended to implement the relevant provisions of the Settlement Agreement and the exhibits therein, including the Florida ii.
+With respect to the payment instructions to be provided by the State as described in the following subsection III.B, the Settlement Fund Administrator is entitled to rely upon the State's instructions, provided in written form and copied to Walgreens, for the purpose for which it was submitted, provided that neither Walgreens nor any Participation Subdivision has objected to those instructions pursuant to the procedures described in the following subsection III.B.